Blendify/blender-manual/blender_docs/manual/animation/drivers.rst

 Expression
 ----------

-This is quick way to add drivers with a scripted expression.
+This is a quick way to add drivers with a scripted expression.
-First click the property you want add a driver to, then add a hash ``#`` and a scripted expression.
+First click the property you want to add a driver to, then add a hash ``#`` and a scripted expression.

 Some examples.